kajev/Amazon_VideoGame_Analysis/README.md

 # Amazon_Vine_Analysis
-Using AWS and Pgadmin4 to do an analysis on vine data
+Using AWS and Pgadmin4 to do an analysis on video game data

 ## Objective of this analysis:
 #### Deliverable 1: Perform ETL on Amazon Product Reviews